 - Leadership & Ethics

-- Critically evaluate the strengths and weaknesses of different approaches to leadership in a variety of organizational settings
+- critically evaluate the strengths and weaknesses of different approaches to leadership in a variety of organisational settings.

-- Assess, with justification, own leadership style and critically analyze the challenges that own leadership style presents in their organizational setting
+- assess, with justification, own leadership style and critically analyse the challenges that own leadership style presents in their organisational setting.

-- Autonomy in study and use of resources for learning, including making professional use of others (students and tutors) in support of self-directed learning
+- study and use resources for learning, including making professional use of others (students and tutors) in support of self-directed learning.

-- Time management skills (including writing in a time constrained setting)
+- demonstrate time management skills (including writing in a time constrained setting).

-- Critical and analytical skills with regard to the idea and application of concepts concerning leadership challenges
+- apply critical and analytical skills with regard to the idea and application of concepts concerning leadership challenges.

-- Critical self-reflection of own leadership style and approach
+- Critically self-reflect on own leadership style and approach.

-- Research skills in the area of leadership.
+- apply research skills in the area of leadership.